narang-lab/spartans/website/docs/theory/boltzmann-transport-equation.md

 $$
 where summation is implied over repeated indices and we have written the forcing term as a *source* of carriers $S_i = \boldsymbol{F}\cdot\nabla_{\boldsymbol{k}} n_i$.

-SpaRTaNS solves this equation iteratively.
-First, we separate the collision operator into diagonal terms, representing decay with lifetime $\tau_i$, and off-diagonal ‘mixing’ terms:
+Next, we separate the collision operator into diagonal terms, representing decay with lifetime $\tau_i$, and off-diagonal ‘mixing’ terms:
 $$
 \frac{\partial \Gamma_i}{\partial n_j} = \tau_i^{-1} \delta_{ij} - M_{ij}.
 $$